Discover stunning Sleat on the Isle of Skye

 Visitor attractions include a highly-acclaimed museum and historical gardens at Armadale Castle, local galleries, craft studios and boutique shops, a great choice of yacht moorings, concerts, ceilidhs and the annual Skye Festival as well as lovely coastal walks.
 Entertainment ranges from traditional to popular and classical music, theatre, contemporary dance, opera, ballet and more.
 Sleat is also at the centre of the Gaelic renaissance and home to Sabhal Mòr Ostaig, Scotland's Gaelic College.

 With its amazing range of places to stay, eat and drink, rich local culture and heritage together with a wide range of entertainment and outdoor activities and beautiful scenery, Sleat is a perfect base for a holiday on Scotland's west coast and for exploring the rest of Skye, nearby Wester Ross and Lochalsh, Glenelg and Arnisdale and even the beautiful silver sands of Morar and Arisaig.

 Visit Armadale Castle and Gardens, just a short walk or few minutes' drive from the ferry terminal at Armadale.
 This magnificent 20,000 acre estate offers visitors the chance to enjoy wonderful historic gardens and woodland trails around the elegant ruins of Armadale Castle and to discover the history of the Highlands and Islands through the story of Clan Donald, its most powerful clan, at the award-winning Museum of the Isles.
 Enjoy stunning walks for all levels of fitness, with views eastwards across the Sound of Sleat to Knoydart, or on the west of the peninsula across to the Cuillin mountain range.
 There's a vibrant Visitor Centre, Stables Restaurant, two gift shops, a children's play area, nature trails, genealogy centre, library, and archive centre.
-Activities available include stalking, argo-cat tours, archery and clay-pigeon shooting with family activity sessions during the Easter and summer holidays.
+The Museum of the Isles hosts family activity sessions during the Easter and Summer holidays.
 Award-winning self-catering lodges and luxury suites are available to book year-round.